Meet The Team

 Throughout her career she has focused on both women’s rights and economic justice issues.

 As Head of Campaigns at the Fawcett Society, Jessica also campaigned for gender equality in the UK.

-Kady is the Coordinator at the Gender and Development Network.
-She has previously worked for several NGOs including Care International UK and Minority Rights Group.
-She works part-time at GADN and also works part-time at Gender Action for Peace and Security (GAPS) network on women, peace and security.
-She holds an MSc in Gender, Policy and Inequalities from the LSE.
+Natasha is the Coordinator at the Gender and Development Network.
+She has previously worked for NGOs such as Plan International USA and Endometriosis UK.
+She works part-time at GADN and also works part-time at Women's Environmental Network (WEN) on women's health and environmental campaigns.
+She holds a MA in Development and Rights from Goldsmiths, University of London.